itsbhm/mongo-with-php/advanced/Readme.md

 ----

-To create an Index for properties inside arrays:
+To create an Index for (Sub-Documents) properties inside arrays:

 ```
 db.comments.ensureIndex({"tags": 1})